pawelbak300589/cyberhawk-technical-test/README.md

 To run React App in the "dev mode" you need to follow steps below:

-**WARNING!** *those step are only needed if you want to run React App in development mode to see changes automatically applied on the screen*
+**WARNING!** *those steps are only needed if you want to run React App in development mode to see changes automatically applied on the screen*

 - Go to the `client` folder to install React packages: